S.O.A.P. (duo): Disbandment and later work

 In 2002, S.O.A.P. disbanded.
 From 2002 till 2003, Saseline was a TV presenter, hosting the Danish music program Boogie.
 In 2005, she featured on the charity single "Hvor små vi er" and was also a contestant on the show Expedition Robinson 2005 (VIP), the Danish version of Survivor.
 She had a son with tennis player Frederik Fetterlein in 2008, though the couple separated during her pregnancy.
 In 2010, she released a solo album, Restart.
 In 2012, she was a contestant on Vild med dans, the Danish version of Dancing with the Stars.
 In 2014, she had another son with her boyfriend Michael Dreyer.
 In 2016, Saseline Sørensen changed her name to Saszeline Emanuelle Dreyer after visiting a numerologist.
 During the COVID-19 pandemic, Saszeline drew controversy for spreading misinformation regarding COVID-19 and its vaccines, leading to her being banned from Instagram.

 Heidi took a break from the music industry after S.O.A.P. disbanded, and trained to become a tattoo artist while learning to write her own music.
 She later recorded as a solo artist under the name Suriya, releasing her first single "My Desire" in 2008 and second single "Louis Bag" in 2011.
-Her song "Forever I B Young" was chosen as a wildcard entry for the Dansk Melodi Grand Prix 2012, the danish national selection for the Eurovision Song Contest.
+Her song "Forever I B Young" was chosen as a wildcard entry for the Dansk Melodi Grand Prix 2012, the Danish national selection for the Eurovision Song Contest.

+Legacy, sampling and covers

+In 2017, BuzzFeed listed "This Is How We Party" at No. 100 on their list of "The 101 Greatest Dance Songs of the '90s".
+In 2002, the song was sampled in BoA's song "Tragic", and in 2019 it was sampled in a song also titled "This Is How We Party" by R3hab and Icona Pop.

+"Stand by You" was covered by S Club 7 on their 2000 album 7, while that same year "Ladidi Ladida" was covered by i5.